-We use Aloe Vera for all kinds of skin and health problems, or just as a refreshing Aloe Vera – Orange drink.
+Use Aloe Vera as a refreshing Aloe Vera – Orange drink.
 For use, always cut the lowest leaf.
-It is okay to cut as much as you need at the time, until the whole leaf is used up.
+It is okay to cut as much as you need at the time until the whole leaf is used up.
 If the lowest leaf is not big and healthy, remove it and start using the next lowest healthy leaf.
 After a while, when the stem gets so long that the plant starts to fall over, it needs a transplant.
 See how to do it here.

 Lettuce is one of the plants we grow the most.
 We just love our daily freshly-harvested salad.
-It is quite easy to grow a lettuce for every day especially if using hydroponics.
+It is quite easy to grow lettuce and here is more information on how.

 You can grow a lettuce head for each day or harvest the bigger leaves continually.
-This way you will need fewer plants, but still have the needed greens for each day.
+This way you will need fewer plants, to have the needed greens for each day.

-Besides all the health benefits of growing your own lettuce, there is also a huge satisfaction.
-Imagine in a snow storm or during a heat wave still to be able to harvest your own fresh lettuce every day.
+Besides all the health benefits of growing your lettuce, there is also a huge satisfaction.
+Imagine in a snowstorm or during a heatwave still to be able to harvest your fresh lettuce.

 Kale, spinach, bok choy, Swiss chard, arugula… can all be grown indoors all winter long.
-They are not fussy about light or temperature.
-If your window garden room is more on the cooler side, grow these winter greens.
-They are great for morning smoothies and in salads.
+They are not fussy about temperature.
+If your garden room is more on the cooler side, grow these winter greens.
+They are great for morning smoothies and salads.

-Strawberries are great for indoor growing.
+Strawberries theoretically are great for indoor growing.
 They do not mind a small pot and do not need pollination.
-The only cation is not to bring in any disease or bugs with them (We have done that).
-Preferably, grow from seeds.
-You want to grow an ever-bearing variety.
-Also, the Alpine is supposed to be good; it will be my next try.
+The caution is not to bring in any disease or bugs with them (We have done that).
+We also have not found them to be worth the struggle, so we have since given up on growing strawberries indoors.

-We have even grown a water melon indoors and actually harvested one.
-However, water melons really do better outdoors in the sunshine, plus we are not as good as bees to pollinate the plants.
+We have even grown a watermelon indoors and harvested one.
+However, watermelons do better outdoors in the sunshine, plus we are not as good as bees to pollinate the plants.
 But eh, indoor gardening is also about fun.